Gouvernathor/renpy-TranslationTools/README.md

 This contains various tools helping to manage translations in renpy.

+## sort_translates

+This is a cleanup tool for your translation files.

+When you add dialogue to your game, or when you edit dialogue lines without adding an `id` clause, then regenerate translations from the launcher, the new dialogue lines are put at the end of the file, beneath the `translate strings` blocks - if any.

+This helps with that situation.
+It reorders every block in the translation files of the provided languages, so that you have :
+- first the "good" translations of actually valid dialogue lines, which get sorted to reflect the order of the original dialogue,
+- then the `translate strings` block(s),
+- and at the end, the obsolete or orphan translation blocks, beneath a comment saying what they are.

+The orphan blocks are not removed, because you may want to use their content to translate the blocks they replaced, or to add their `id` clauses to dialogue lines you edited.

+The tools is careful to keep every line in the file, none is removed, they are only moved around.
+But be careful, comments or other renpy code between translation blocks will be ignored and may be displaced along with their surroundings to random places within the file.

 ## add_languages

 This helps in a situation where you have a game in language A, say french, it's already been translated in B, a more franca